 - Initiates, facilitates, and moderates classroom discussions.

-- Prepares course materials such as syllabi, homework assignments, and handouts.
+- Prepares course materials, such as syllabi, homework assignments, or handouts.

 - Conducts research in a particular field of knowledge and publishes findings in professional journals, books, or electronic media.

-- Prepares and delivers lectures to undergraduate or graduate students on topics such as family behavior, child and adolescent mental health, and social intervention evaluation.
+- Prepares and delivers lectures to undergraduate or graduate students on topics such as family behavior, child and adolescent mental health, or social intervention evaluation.

 - Keeps abreast of developments in the field by reading current literature, talking with colleagues, and participating in professional conferences.